VolpeUSDOT/FTOT-Public/docs/installation_old.md

 9. If a message box appears that says you need to update your cache, click ok.
 10. When installation is complete, click finish.
 11. If you are upgrading from ArcGIS 10.1 or later, no further action is required.
 Otherwise, if this is a fresh installation of ArcGIS, proceed to Step 11.
 12. Up until this point the installation is very much like any other installation.
 However, activating the license is the most important part!
 You will be presented with a window to authorize your copy of the software (ArcGIS Administrator Wizard).
-Non-Volpe users should contact their system administrator for detailed instructions on activating the ArcGIS license.
+Contact your system administrator for detailed instructions on activating the ArcGIS license.
 Note that FTOT is compatible with any ArcGIS license level (Basic, Standard, Advanced) However, it is generally advised that users select the highest level license available and full support for FTOT is only available with the Advanced license.
-Volpe users should select, on the left side:  "Advanced (ArcInfo) Concurrent Use".
-Make sure you choose Concurrent, NOT Single Use.
-Under Step 2 (Define a License Manger for Concurrent Use products) select "Define a License Manager now" and enter the license server provided by Gary Baker.
 14. **Note** : if you closed the ArcGIS Administrator Wizard before setting up the license server or you need to change the license server you can configure this through the ArcGIS Administrator.
 Navigate to the Start menu, right click on "ArcGISArcGIS Administrator", select "**run elevated**" or "**run as administrator**"  to launch the ArcGIS Administrator.
 Then click the Desktop tab and set the license manager as defined by your system administrator.
 For full support and functionality in FTOT, the Advanced (ArcInfo) license is highly recommended.
 15. You should now be able to run ArcGIS.
 However, see below for installing the 64-bit background geoprocessing module of ArcGIS, which will allow you to run FTOT in 64-bit.